History, tourist information, and nearby accommodation

 The Chapel in the Rock

-Cut into a rock face beside the river Nidd is a fascinating 15th century wayside chapel, built in 1408.
+Cut into a rock face beside the River Nidd is a fascinating 15th-century wayside chapel known as the Chapel of our Lady of the Crags (sometimes called the Chapel in the Rock), built in 1408.
 The story goes that a master mason named John had a son who was caught under a sudden rock fall.
 When the boy emerged untouched by the falling rock John the Mason excavated a chapel in the rock face as an act of gratitude.
 The Chapel is a Marian shrine, and features a remarkable vaulted chamber with roof bosses and carved grotesque figures.

 St Robert's Chapel